shadders360/docs/cloud/devcontainers/terraform/0.0.2/readme.md

 ## software

-This image has the following installed software
+This image has additional software installed via the `features:` block in the `devcontainer.json` file. check the block or add any other features you may require to be added to the image for your dev work.

+### General links

 * [terraform] (https://www.terraform.io/)
 * [terragrunt](https://terragrunt.gruntwork.io/)